 Feng has been successful in winning substantial external research funding, totaling over £42 million as PI or Co-I, from the UK Research Councils (RCUK, ESRC, EPSRC, AHRC), InnovateUK, Technology Strategy Board (TSB), Wellcome Trust, NIHR, Department of Health (DH), the EU, local RDAs and the private sectors.
 Most projects are in close collaboration with business partners and leading scholars from other disciplines.
 These projects enabled him to extend his research from strategic and organisational innovations for commercial businesses to using digital business innovations to address significant societal challenges in financially sustainable and operationally scalable manners, from ageing and assisted living to social inclusion and sustainable development.

-Feng is currently Head of the Technology and Innovation Group.
+Feng is currently the Head of Technology and Innovation Management.
 Previously he served as the Associated Dean for Research and Enterprise at Cass Business School; and was a member of various Committees and Working Groups both at the Business School and the University.

-Feng supervised a number of Post-Doctoral Research Fellows and PhD Researchers.
-He has supervised 10 PhD/DBAs to successful completion; and served as external examiner for 12 PhD/DBAs in different universities both in the UK and internationally.
+Feng has supervised over 20 Post-Doctoral Research Fellows through externally funded research projects, all of them have since moved on to tenure faculty positions and to the private sectors.
+He currently supervises a number of PhD researchers and has successfully supervised 10 PhD/DBAs to completion; and has served as external examiner for 12 PhD/DBAs in different universities both in the UK and internationally.